PDE analysis via inference: treating dynamical systems as data-generating processes

 I gave the following talk at TTU’s Learning from Data seminar.
+Thank you to Bhagya Athukorallage for the invitation.

 Abstract: